BCODMO/workshop_bios_oceanographic_data_reuse/_episodes/08-data-provenance.md

 > - Origin, Source.
 > - The history of ownership of a valued object or work of art or literature

-Provenance was orignially a term applied to works of fine art as a record of its history.
+Provenance was orignially a term applied to works of fine art as a record of their history.
 It came to encompas not just chain of custody, but a full record of what happened to it and where it traveled.
 The term is now applied to data as well, and the meaning is the same.
 Where did a dataset come from?
 Who created it?
 What processing was done to it?
 Where was it stored?

 <figure>